Ordinary Time: September 19th

 Together with his deacons Socius and Festus, and his lector Desiderius, Januarius, bishop of Beneventum, was subjected to most atrocious torturing during the Diocletian persecution (about 304).
 Nevertheless, with God's aid they were preserved unmaimed.
 The wild animals let loose upon them would not attack.
 Beheaded at Puteoli, their bodies were reverently interred in the neighboring cities.
 Eventually the remains of St. Januarius became the prized possession of the city of Naples.

-- Have an Italian dinner.
+- Choose Italian cuisine for dinner.

 - If you live close to New York city you can participate in The Feast of San Gennaro celebrated in lower Manhattan.